 These suppliers, who range from small to medium business to multi-nationals are predominantly based within the United Kingdom, with a limited number within the European Union and further afield.

-We believe at Equals that we not only have the obligation to uphold the rights and freedoms of individuals employed directly by us but to put in place policies to mitigate and eliminate the risk of modern slavery and human trafficking within our supply chains.
+The Equals Group believes that it not only has the obligation to uphold the rights and freedoms of individuals employed directly by the Group but to put in place policies to mitigate and eliminate the risk of modern slavery and human trafficking within its supply chains.
 These are:

-Throughout 2018 the Board has looked to strengthen and reinforce our stance on modern slavery and human trafficking, building upon the foundations laid out in the Modern Slavery and Human Trafficking Policy.
+Throughout 2019 the Board of the Equals Group has looked to strengthen and reinforce our stance on modern slavery and human trafficking, building upon the foundations laid out in the Modern Slavery and Human Trafficking Policy.

-We believe an open, collaborative working environment is in the best interests for Equals and where concerns or suspicions of modern slavery and human trafficking can be freely voiced by our staff and suppliers.
+We believe an open, collaborative working environment is in the best interests for the Group and where concerns or suspicions of modern slavery and human trafficking can be freely voiced by our staff and suppliers.
 We look forward to continuing this shared value across the Equals Group.

 Ian Strafford-Taylor - Chief Executive Officer, Equals Group Plc